BYU-Idaho Assessment Process

 Outcomes and Assessment

 Outcome statements are used to define quality as it relates to student learning and development.
-Such outcome statements are defined at all levels of the university, and go from very broad at the university level to very specific at the course and lesson levels.
+Such outcome statements are defined at all levels of the university, and go from very broad at the university level (i.e. students become life long learners as they...) to very specific at the course and lesson levels (i.e. students will be able to convert quantities of length from English to SI system).
 Outcome statements at all levels of the university should contribute to and support the mission of the university.
 Responsibility for assessing student achievement of outcomes lies with faculty for course outcomes, program leads and department chairs for program outcomes, and university administrators for university outcomes.
+However, faculty, program leads, and university administrators must have a space to see how the different levels of outcomes integrate and align for the benefit and clarity of learning for students.
 The continuous improvement cycle shown below can be used to improve student learning and achievement of outcomes at all levels.
 This document provides guidelines on how to implement this continuous improvement process.

 1. Articulate Learning Outcomes: Clearly articulate the desired learning outcomes for each course (i.e. what are the overall goals and purposes of the course from a student learning perspective).